Tesco blackmail plot: Impact

 Tesco was forced to issue a product recall of 42,000 jars after the contaminated jars were found in Lockerbie and Rochdale.

 Investigation

-The investigation was led by the Bedfordshire, Cambridgeshire and Hertfordshire Major Crime Units with the help of the National Crime Agency.
+The investigation started in Humberside where the first letters were received before being passed to Bedfordshire, Cambridgeshire and Hertfordshire Major Crime Units to investigate with the help of the National Crime Agency.
 It was the largest blackmail investigation in the UK, at times involving more than 100 officers with 30 officers watching CCTV around the clock.

 The Food Standards Agency, Food Standards Scotland, Public Health England, Public Health Scotland and Police Scotland were also involved.

 Nigel Wright was spotted on CCTV from a Tesco in Lockerbie putting a tampered jar of baby food on a shelf before buying a bottle of wine, flowers for his wife and more baby food.

 Arrest

 On 25 February 2020 Nigel Wright was arrested at his family home outside Market Rasen in Lincolnshire.
 Police found photos of contaminated baby food on his laptop with jars identical to those found in Rochdale.
 They also found draft blackmail notes on his laptop.